lucianorocha-dev/lucianorocha-dev/README.md

 ## Hi there 👋

+- I like to run.
+- I like to cook.
+- I like to code.
+- I looove my cats! 😻

 <!--
 **lucianorocha-dev/lucianorocha-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.